Rudxain/Rudxain.github.io/index.md

 ## Deleted accounts

 - Google+.
 Because it died with the social media
 - Facebook.
-I had ~2 usernames, 1 contained the word "dragon".
+Usernames (sorted from oldest to newest): faladagron, faladragon, Bitscardo, RFSgp, RicardoFSerrata, RicardoFernandezSerrata, Rudxain.
 I only had 1 account, I never forgot the password (unlike other people, lol)
 - Instagram.
 I had many usernames because I **deleted it 3 or 4 times**
 - Twitter.
 It was boring, now it's the opposite!
 - Duolingo.
 I liked it, and completed the full English & Spanish courses with high scores.
 I learned some Greek, Latin, Esperanto, Portuguese, Japanese Hiragana, Chinese Mandarin, Italian, French, and German.
 But I forgot about most of them lol